changeworld/azure-docs.pl-pl/articles/active-directory/connect/active-directory-aadconnect-version-history.md

 ## <a name="118190"></a>1.1.819.0

-2018-5/4: wydane dla automatycznego uaktualnienia, będzie wkrótce dostępna do pobrania.
+2018-5/4: wydane dla automatycznego uaktualnienia i pobierania.